sarmadkhawaja/DataMiningTableau/README.md

 Step 8: Rename your wokrsheet to Gender

 Conclusion:

-Since the 25% of all females (above 20% mark) left the bank whereas only 16% of all males(below 20% mark) left the bank, on average female customers are more likely to churn compared to male customers.
+Since 25% of all females (above 20% mark) left the bank whereas only 16% of all males(below 20% mark) left the bank, on average female customers are more likely to churn compared to male customers.

+To find out whether which country you live in affects if you're likely to Exit the bank or not:

+Step 9: Replicate the Gender worksheet by Right-clicking Gender tab and clicking Duplicate.

+Step 10: Replace Gender in Columns with Geography by dragging Geogrpahy from Dimensions to Columns

+Step 11: Rename your sheet to Country

+Conclusion:

+German customers have a higher churn rate compared to France and Spain

+To find out whether or not having a credit card affect if a customer will leave the bank:

+Step 12: Replicate the Country worksheet by Right-clicking Country tab and clicking Duplicate.

+Step 13: Drag HasCrCard from Measures to Dimensions as it is a categorical variable.

+Step 14: Replace Geography in Columns with HasCrCard by dragging HasCrCard from Dimensions to Columns.

+Step 15: To make your results visually clear replace 0 and 1 values for HasCrCard with their aliases.
+Click HasCrCard dropdown in Dimensions and click Aliases.
+Give 0 a value of No and 1 a value of Yes.
+Then click OK.

+Step 16: Rename your sheet to HasCrCard.

+Conclusion:

+Having a credit card is not an important factor in determining if a customer will churn.